Phone-GWP-group

 Packaging is part of the mission

-By focusing on performance, understanding physical and technical constraints, managing quality and compliance, choosing experienced suppliers, and designing for real transport conditions, organisations can significantly reduce the likelihood of avoidable issues.
+By focusing on performance, understanding your physical and technical limits, managing quality and compliance, selecting experienced suppliers, and designing for real transport conditions, you can greatly reduce the risk of avoidable problems.

-Satellite packaging should be approached as a system rather than a commodity.
-Every solution should be designed to reflect the hardware, the journey, and the realities of the space sector.
+Treat satellite packaging as a system.
+Each solution must match the hardware, the journey, and the realistic needs of the space industry.

 About the author